mtulio/ansible-collection-okd-installer/docs/guides/OCI/prerequisites.md

     -a user_id=${oci_user_id}
 ```

+!!! warning "Python Virtual Environment"
+    If you are getting errors like `oci python sdk required for this module`, even it is already installed from previews steps,
+    and you are using Python Virtual Environment, you must point the `ansible_python_interpreter` to the python interpretar path.

+    For example: `ansible localhost -m oracle.oci.oci_identity_user_facts -a user_id=${oci_user_id} -e ansible_python_interpreter=$VIRTUAL_ENV/bin/python3`

 Ansible should return the user attributes, otherwise check your credentials.

 ## Export the Compartment used to deploy the cluster